ibm-cloud-docs/log-analysis/cloud_services.md

 | Service     | Description | More info about the integration with {{site.data.keyword.la_full_notm}} |
 |-------------|-------------|-------------------------------------------------------------------------|
 | [{{site.data.keyword.appconservicefull_notm}}](/docs/services/AppConnect?topic=AppConnect-getting-started) | You can use {{site.data.keyword.appconservicefull_notm}} to connect your applications.   |  |
-{: caption="List of integration Cloud services" caption-side="top"}
+{: caption="Table 3.
+List of integration Cloud services" caption-side="top"}

 ## Platform: Security services
 {: #security}